BKaperick/Thio/src/README.md

 vectorize(board)

 ./read_pgn.py-------------------------------------------------------------------
+TODO: Add more data files and seamless reading of multiple files.
+(Ideally all .pgn's in ../data directory).

 Game
     __init__(self, result, moves)
         result - is a string '1' or '0' or '1/2' indicating the game result